BlockchainCommons/envelope-cli-swift/Transcripts/1-OVERVIEW-TRANSCRIPT.md

 USAGE: envelope <subcommand>

 OPTIONS:
+  --version               Show the version.
   -h, --help              Show help information.

 SUBCOMMANDS:
-  assertion               Work with the envelope's assertions. digest                  Print the envelope's digest. decrypt                 Decrypt the envelope's subject using the provided key. elide                   Elide a subset of elements.
+  assertion               Work with the envelope's assertions. compress                Compress the envelope or its subject. digest                  Print the envelope's digest. decrypt                 Decrypt the envelope's subject using the provided key. elide                   Elide a subset of elements.